BerkeleyLab/upcxx/docs/alt-compilers.md

 ## Guide to C++ standard libraries for non-GNU compilers on Linux

-This document describes how to use a non-GNU C++ compiler (such as from Clang/LLVM, Intel or PGI) with UPC++ on a Linux system where the default C++ standard library is not recent enough to meet the requirements of UPC++.
+This document describes how to use a non-GNU C++ compiler (such as from Clang/LLVM, Intel or PGI/Nvidia) with UPC++ on a Linux system where the default C++ standard library is not recent enough to meet the requirements of UPC++.

 Due to its use of C++11 features, UPC++ requires a fairly modern C++ compiler